mad1982max/CrackYour1TI/React_MEDIUM.md

 # 26. How to set initial state in Redux?

-Assign default value (initial state) to reducer's first parameter (store)
+- Assign default value (initial state) to reducer's first parameter (store)
+- Pass an initialState as a second argument to createStore()

 # 27. What are the <Router> components of React Router (v.5)?